- Sometimes, a reminder is all it takes to get a customer to pay their bill; other times, you may need to escalate the situation or hire outside help.

 You can take the following steps when you’re struggling with a customer who won’t pay their bill:

-A friendly reminder that a customer’s bill is past due is the first step in collecting your payment.
-Most of the time, a late payment was an honest mistake, and receiving that first follow-up will make a client pay as soon as possible.
+A friendly reminder that a customer’s bill is past due is the first step in collecting payment.
+Most of the time, a late payment was an honest mistake, and receiving that first follow-up is enough to make a client pay as soon as possible.

 “Use an opportunity to check in on a customer’s satisfaction for your services, and then discuss any approaching or past-due invoices,” Waldorf said.

 2. Send an updated invoice.

 In some cases, clients try to delay paying, claiming that they lost the bill or need to reconcile their records to find the correct payment amount, said Hunter Hoffmann, chief marketing officer at AmTrust Financial Services.
 If this is the case, Hoffmann advised sending an updated invoice right away – even if you know the customer has the original – to eliminate this excuse.

 3. Ask why the client isn’t paying.